vivekkanna26/Face__Mask_detection/README.md

 Face mask detection model with accuracy

-Amidst the ongoing Covid-19 pandemic.A face mask as per studies can prevent Covid 19 spread to a great level Face Mask detection is very important tool for finding if the person detected is wearing a face mask or not
+With regards to the scenario in 2020 due to Covid-19, a much in demand face mask detection model was developed.
+Using Deep Neural network and CNN.
+Model accuracy is very high on the test set.
+The Open CV was used to detected the face using the webcam video and the preprocessed frames were sent into the model to establish if the person is wearing a face mask or not.
+The model is capable of predicting multiple faces at the same time.

 Masked